Mizo people: Lusei

-A picture of Lusei chiefs Sitting from L to R: Kairûma Biate khaw chief, Thanruma Bawlte chief, Khamliana Lungleng chief,Suakhnuna Tachhip chief Standing from L to R:Lalluaia Reiek chief, Hrangvunga Tripura Zampui tlangdung chief, Not known.
+A picture of Lusei chiefs Sitting from L to R: Kairûma Biate khaw chief, Thanruma Bawlte chief, Khamliana Lungleng chief, Suakhnuna Tachhip chief Standing from L to R:Lalluaia Reiek chief, Hrangvunga Tripura Zampui tlangdung chief, Not known.

 The former Mizo term Lushai descends from the Lusei tribe and was popularised following the Lushai Expedition.
 Originally, it referred to the tribes occupying south of Cachar, and began to be used as a term for all tribes west of the Kaladan river.
 The origin of the Lusei clan is relatively unknown compared to other Mizo subgroups.
 However, the Lusei claim to be distinct as early as settlement in the Chin Hills.
 Lusei is argued to be a linguistic classification for individuals who speak the Duhlián dialect.
 However, there is no genealogy for the Lusei as Lusei historiography has been dominated by chieftain dynasties such as the Sailo.
 The Paihtês claim that the Lusei descend from Boklua, an illegitimate son of the Paihtê chief Ngehguka.

 The Lusei are also known as Duhlian.
 Traditionally, they were identified by how they tied their hair on the back of their head.
-The existing Lusei Chiefs all claim to descendants of a certain Ṭhangura, who is sometimes to Shakespear said to have sprung from the union of a Burman with a Paihtê woman.
-In Mizo historiography, Ṭhangur is the son of Zahmuaka, the first Lusei chief.
+According to early British historiography, the existing Lusei Chiefs all claimed to be descendants of a certain Ṭhangura, who is sometimes to Shakespear said to have sprung from the union of a Burman with a Paihtê woman.
+In Mizo historiography and oral history, Ṭhangura is the son of Zahmuaka, the first Lusei chief.

 Râlte

 The word Râlte is made up of two words: Râl and te being a plural marker.
 Due to the Chhînlung origin story, the Râlte people are regarded to be the noisiest members of the Mizo.

 The Râlte claim to be the last group to leave Chhînlung with the mythical ancestors known as Hehua and Leplupi.
 Their two sons, Kheltea and Siakenga, conflicted over the distribution of their father's inheritance.
 This led to the younger Kheltea inheriting the assets and the two brothers setting up separate villages thus establishing the two main branches of the Râlte clan.
-Famous Râlte chiefs include Mangkhaia, who was captured and ransomed but killed by Vanpuia, who did not receive a share of the ransom.
+Prominently documented Râlte chiefs include Mangkhaia, who was captured and ransomed but killed by Vanpuia, who did not receive a share of the ransom.
 Mangkhaia Lung was erected by his father Mangthawnga for this.
 The Râlte were distinguished from the larger Lusei clan for maintaining their dialect and being known for not building zawlbûk originally until being influenced by Lusei chiefs.
 The Khelte and Siakeng themselves differ in traditional sacrificial customs.
 Historically, the Râlte resisted absorption into the Lusei chiefs and maintained their language in their villages.